vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 Installing Tanzu Application Platform requires a configuration file in YAML format.
 This file contains the configuration details required by various components in the Tanzu Application Platform and must be customized to fit your setup.
 To make this easier for you, a template has been provided which you can download and customize using your favorite text editor or IDE.

+<strong><p>
+5. Download a configuration file template.
+</strong></p>

-5. Download the template `tap-values.yml` to your working directory as follows:
+Your installation of Tanzu Application Platform must be customized.
+To help, a template has been provided.
+Download the template to your working directory as follows:

 {{< tabpane >}}
 {{< tab header="Windows" >}}